-- 4. With the positive (+) side of the new battery facing away from you, slide the battery into the retaining clip, pushing down on the battery until it snaps into place. - 5.
-Replace the Sound ROM options (if you have them) by inserting vertically and then tilting them towards the back of the unit until they snap into place.
+3. With the positive (+) side of the new battery facing away from you, slide the battery into the retaining clip, pushing down on the battery until it snaps into place.

 Replacing the Option Panel

 - 1. Replace the option panel sliding it in such that the unpainted edge is underneath the rear part of the opening. - 2.
 Line up the holes in the panel with the holes in the bottom and install and tighten the screws.